 Creating a new skin will allow you to alter the appearance of TinyMCE.
-If you would like to create your own skin there are two ways of doing so.
+If you would like to create your skin, there are two ways of doing so.
 The simplest way is to use the TinyMCE Skin Creator tool.
 The other option is to manually modify

 less files and build them using the node js build process.
-Since the skin creator is pretty self-explanatory we will focus on the manual process in this tutorial.
+Since the skin creator is pretty self-explanatory, we will focus on the manual method in this tutorial.

 less files you will have to download the TinyMCE development package.
 This package contains the source code for the entire TinyMCE project and the

 less files needed to skin the editor or use the GitHub version.
 You will also need to install Node.js and the NPM node module dependencies needed for the build process.
-This readme.md file explains how to manually build TinyMCE.
+This readme.md file explains how to build TinyMCE manually.

 grunt less command from your console.
 This command will automatically build CSS files out of the

 less files contained in the skins directories.
 You can also use

 grunt watch, and it will automatically build the skin when changes are made to the less files.